JB's Mexican Restaurant built on homestyle cooking

 With the help of his family, 20-year-old Jose Bello opened JB’s Mexican Restaurant in April.
-Since then Bello and his family, the former owners of La Fondita on East Overland, have seen success with their particular style of Mexican food.
+Since then Bello and his family have seen success with their particular style of Mexican food.

 The restaurant is located at 1945 10th St. in Gering.
 They focus on more authentic Mexican food including alambres, huaraches and sopes, along with more familiar options like tacos and burritos.